 Sectional title is quite unique in a number of ways.
 When you split up a building with imaginary lines like borders of a country, it makes sense that the building and all improvements to common property needs to be insured as a whole.
-The Sectional Titles Act (STA)/ Sectional Titles Scheme Management Act (STSM Act) has regulations and supporting management rules that set out some important duties, responsibilities and procedures to follow as a matter of course.
+The Sectional Titles Scheme Management Act 8 of 2011 (STSM Act) has regulations and supporting management rules that set out some important duties, responsibilities, and procedures to follow as a matter of course.

-With regard to claims, Section 37 of the STA or Section 20 of the STSM Act is quite clear in that the proceeds of any claim should be applied to the reinstatement of the damage caused.
+With regard to claims, Section 3.(1)(j) of the STSM Act is quite clear in that the proceeds of any claim should be applied to the reinstatement of the damage caused.

 These two points are often raised.
 Owners with limited cash flows are usually tempted to use claim proceeds towards settlement of their own debts or financial priorities than repair their section.
 Some people would rather live with old damaged carpets, soiled ceiling and damaged cupboards, and use the money for something else.
 This should be discouraged as failure to repair damages will bring down the overall value of the building.
 Owners have a duty to repair their sections and the Act requires claim proceeds to be used for the purpose intended.
 This is sometimes difficult to manage but we often see well-managed schemes only paying owners when proof of payment to contractors is provided or the schemes pay contractors directly.